Are You Paying Attention to the Livestock in Your Manure Pit? Why Biologically Treating Manure Matters.

 Practical solutions offer proven results

-Since Richard Rosener started using Manure Master PlusTM, he hasn’t had a buildup of solids in his pits.
+Since Richard Rosener started using Manure Master Plus-PA, he hasn’t had a buildup of solids in his pits.
 “When you pump out the manure, it pumps right down to the concrete,” said Rosener, who farms near Vail, Iowa.
 “It’s a lot different than those farmers who say their pit only holds half of what it used to, because of all the solids building up.”

 What pleases him most?
 When people visit the Rosener farm and say, “I can’t believe you have a hog farm here.”